Call now in confidence immediate help & advice 24/7

 When it comes to alcohol-related deaths in Stafford, Staffordshire has a higher than average rate for women, highlighting the county’s ongoing issues with long-term alcohol addiction.

-When it comes to drug abuse, Stafford also has higher than average figures.
+When it comes to drug abuse and the need for drug and alcohol rehab, Stafford also has higher-than-average figures.

 However, over half of all cases where a driver was intoxicated on drugs resulted in someone being very badly injured or killed.